Graph Neural Network Predictions of Carbon 1s Binding Energies with Near-Experimental Accuracy: Introduction

 Herein, we train the equivariant GNN (EGNN)\cite{satorras_en_2022} model on multiconfiguration pair-density functional theory (MC-PDFT)\cite{li_manni_multiconfiguration_2014,sharma_multiconfiguration_nodate} carbon 1$s$ CEBEs for 2116 molecules (8637 C atoms).
 The molecular geometries were taken from the QM9 database of small organic molecules (H, C, N, O or F containing molecules with maximum 9 heavy atoms).\cite{ramakrishnan_quantum_2014} MC-PDFT is an efficient multireference electronic structure method which computes the energy from the one- and two-particle reduced density matrices, along with optimized orbitals, of a multireference wave function.
 In the present case, the multireference wave function is a restricted active space self consistent field wave function, which can optimize core-hole states by restricting the number of holes or electrons in an active orbital subspace\cite{josefsson_ab_2012,koulentianos_high_2020,tenorio_multi-reference_2021}.
 We recently benchmarked this method for its efficiency and experimental accuracy for Auger-electron spectroscopy (AES) simulation.\cite{fouda_computation_2025} CEBEs are included in the computation of AES, and the method gave an experimental carbon 1$s$ CEBE mean absolute error (MAE) of 0.27 eV against 21 molecules.
 This is promising considering that carbon 1$s$ CEBEs are approximately between 290 and 300 eV, with an experimental uncertainty defined by the 0.1 eV lifetime broadening width of carbon 1$s$ hole states.
 This method is thus used for the GNN training data in the present study.
-We evaluate the model against 570 experimental CEBEs in 113 molecules with up to 45 atoms, achieving a MAE of 0.33 eV on a held-out test set.
-This demonstrates the EGNN model offers excellent size transferability to larger systems and shows potential for overcoming size scaling limitations suffered by quantum chemical simulations.
-By showing that EGNN models trained on small multireference quantum chemistry datasets retain their accuracy when applied to larger systems, we lay the foundation for future ML models to make experimentally accurate predictions on highly correlated and open-shell systems.